willGraham01/ARC-DnD/character_creation/guide/race.md

 For his extra skill proficiency, he'll choose Animal Handling and check the appropriate skill box on his character sheet.
 For his feat, Erik will take the "Dual Wielder" feat - he writes it's name down in the features and traits box, then copies the text from the feat onto his spare sheet of paper for reference.

-For his two +1 increases, Erik puts them into `TODO:FIX ME AFTER ARC INTRO SESSION`!
+For his two +1 increases, Erik puts them into DEX and INT.
+For DEX, this brings him up to an 18 in one of his most important ability scores, which also improves his modifier from +3 to +4.
+For INT, Erik just doesn't want to be rolling with a -1 penalty - other good options would have been either CHA or STR to improve the modifier for either of them.

 Humans start with a speed of 30 (ft), which Erik records.